 How long will I have to have braces?

 It is rare to have braces for less than one year and also rare to have them for more than three years.
-Most people fall near the two-year window.
+Most people fall near the 18 month to two-year window.
 Tooth movement is slow in order to protect the roots of your teeth from damage.
 Slow and steady wins the race here.

 Why do some children who still have baby teeth have braces?